 Accuracy

 In top down estimating, individual task estimates are only as accurate as the overall project estimate they are derived from.
-If the overall estimate is incorrect, nothing, except for maybe sacrifices to the sun god Ra, will make the individual task estimates any more accurate.
+If the overall estimate is incorrect, not even sacrifices to the sun god Ra will make the individual task estimates any more accurate.
 And because projects are normally tracked via individual tasks, this could lead to issues during the project when individual tasks are incorrectly apportioned, even though the overall estimate is correct.
-This introduces an additional level of risk over Bottom Up Estimating, and you’d be surprised how quickly the mummies come out of their tombs when project estimates are inaccurate.
+This introduces an additional level of risk over Bottom Up Estimating, and we all know the proverbial mummies practically spring out of their tombs when project estimates are inaccurate.

 Cost Estimating